 To reduce the risk of cancer, you should limit your intake of alcohol or, better still, avoid it all together.

-If you do choose to drink, we recommend drinking within the National Health and Medical Research Council Australian Guidelines to Reduce Health Risks from Drinking Alcohol – that is, no more than 2 standard drinks a day.
+If you do choose to drink, we recommend drinking no more than 2 standard drinks a day, which is within the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.

 Tips for drinking less

 Limiting alcohol doesn't need to limit your lifestyle.
 If you choose to drink:

 - Alternate alcoholic drinks with non-alcoholic ones like sparkling or plain water (soda, lime and bitters is a great alternative to alcohol).